Dynamic Mixed-Precision Routing for Efficient Multi-step LLM Interaction: Introduction

-Motivated by these limitations, we propose a lightweight dynamic router that operates at the step level.
-Our method adaptively selects between full-precision and quantized models at each decision step, enabling efficient computation while preserving the robustness required for real-world agentic tasks.
+Motivated by these limitations, we propose \textbf{Dynamic Mixed-Precision Routing (DMR)}, a lightweight step-level routing framework that adaptively selects between full-precision and quantized models at each decision step.
+DMR enables efficient computation while preserving the robustness required for real-world agentic tasks.
 This step-level routing provides a principled middle ground between coarse question-level routing and overly fine-grained token-level coordination, effectively integrating the advantages of both high- and low-precision models.
 Taken together, this work revisits precision selection from a sequential decision-making perspective and demonstrates that dynamic, step-level precision control is effective in agentic setting.
-Building on this insight, we make the following contributions.
+Building on this insight, we make the following contributions:

-\begin{itemize} \item We introduce a \textbf{dynamic mix-precision framework} for long-horizon agentic tasks.
-Our method substantially reduces inference cost while maintaining task success rates in the challenging interactive environment. \item We further optimize the mix-precision policy using \textbf{reinforcement learning}, enabling the agent to jointly balance task performance and inference cost. \item We demonstrate that effective precision routing does not require a full-capacity language model.
-A \textbf{lightweight router} of two-layers Transformer Encoder is sufficient to identify precision-critical steps. \end{itemize}
+\begin{itemize}[leftmargin=1.2em, itemsep=2pt] \item \textbf{Dynamic mixed-precision framework} that substantially reduces inference cost for long-horizon agentic tasks while maintaining task success rates in the challenging interactive environment. \item \textbf{Lightweight router} with only $\sim$2--3\% of the routed LLMs' parameters is introduced, which is sufficient to identify precision-critical steps and learn proper routing policy. \item \textbf{RL-based mixed-precision policy optimization} further enables the router to jointly balance task performance and inference cost. \end{itemize}